kgd-al/amaze/joss/paper.md

 The temporal information of the previous direction is still provided, as a single white pixel centered on the appropriate side.
 More importantly, the center of the image is used to display an arbitrary shape as a sign (clue, lure or trap).
 Finally, the fully continuous case is characterized by having the robot control its acceleration.
-Thus, the agent must also infer and take into consideration its position and intertia.
+Thus, the agent must also infer and take into consideration its position and inertia.

 # Comparison to existing literature